wdi-sg/gitbook-2018/02-js/js-functions/functions-extra.md

   - create a function that takes in a string as a parameter and prints it

 1.1.3
-  - create a function that takes in 2 numbers as parameters and multiplies them
+  - create a function that takes in 2 numbers as parameters and returns the product of the 2 numbers
-  - add a conditional statement such that multiply will only happen if at least one of the numbers is greater than 1
+  - add a conditional statement such that multiply will only happen if at least one of the numbers is greater than 0
+  - add a conditional statement such that if the multiply does not happen, print 'Criteria not met'

+1.1.4
+  - create a function that takes in and array of numbers as a parameter and prints the odd numbers